nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commenting-Tutorial.md

 - [Using the 'WIP' placeholder to insert an AI-generated WIP commit message](#tutorial--using-the-wip-placeholder-to-insert-an-ai-generated-wip-commit-message)

 ## Tutorial : Getting Started with AI Generated Commenting
-SmartGit can use a default configuration to connect to a free LLM (currently, the OpenAI gpt-4.1 model hosted on the Azure AI Model Inference services), or, you can provide your own configuration to any supported LLM provider and model.
+SmartGit can use a default configuration to connect to a free LLM (currently, the OpenAI gpt-4.1 model is hosted on the Azure AI Model Inference services), or you can provide your own configuration for any supported LLM provider and model.

-For the purpose of this example, we'll use the default AI Model.
+For this example, we'll use the default AI Model.

-1. In SmartGit, create a new Repository called 'AISample', by using **Repository \| Add or Create** on the SmartGit menu, and selecting a suitable folder on your local drive for the repository.
+1. In SmartGit, create a new Repository called 'AISample' by using **Repository | Add or Create** from the SmartGit menu and choosing a suitable folder on your local drive.
-  Click *Initialize* to create the new repo.
+  Click *Initialize* to create the new repository.
-2. In the folder that SmartGit has created for you, add a file `AddNumbers.sh` with the following contents:
+2. In the folder SmartGit has created, add a file named `AddNumbers.sh` with the following contents:

 ``` bash
 #!/bin/bash